Behemoth (novel)

-Behemoth is a novel written by Scott Westerfeld.

-The book is the second installment in the Leviathan series.
-It picks up where Leviathan ends.
+Behemoth is the second installment in the Leviathan series by Scott Westerfeld.
 It was published on October 5, 2010.

-As with Leviathan, the audiobook is read by Alan Cumming.
+As with the series' first book, Leviathan, the audiobook is read by Alan Cumming.

 The sequel, Goliath, was released on September 20, 2011.

 Plot

+The novel is set in a fantasy version of World War I where Austro-Hungarians and German forces fight using "Clankers", diesel-driven mecha, while the British use genetically engineered "fabricated" animals as their weaponry and transport.
+The titular Leviathan is a whale airship, the flagship beast in the British fleet.

+The plot picks up directly from 'Leviathan'.
+It follows Deryn Sharp, a commoner girl masquerading as a boy to be allowed in the British Navy, and Aleksandar "Alek" of Hohenberg, a previous prince of the Austro-Hungarian Empire who's now been exiled by his own family.

-The story starts when the crew of the Leviathan sights two German ironclads and decides to attack them, thinking that the sea ships are defenseless.
-Klopp and Alek are controlling the engines, with Mr. Hirst, the Leviathans chief engineer, observing.
-However, they discover that one of the ships, the Goeben, is preparing a threatening Tesla cannon, a lightning generator.
+At the start of 'Behemoth', the Leviathan sights two German ships and decides to attack them.
+Alek and his mechanic, Klopp, are controlling the engines, with Mr. Hirst, the Leviathans chief engineer, observing.
+However, they discover that one of the ships is preparing a threatening Tesla cannon, a lightning generator that would decimate the Leviathan.

 Klopp immediately puts the engines on full retreat without permission.
-Mr. Hirst, seeing this as an act of mutiny, attempts to interfere and tries to shoot Klopp with a compressed air pistol.
+Mr. Hirst, seeing this as an act of mutiny, attempts to interfere and shoot Klopp with a compressed air pistol.
 However, Alek leaps at Mr. Hirst and ends up getting shot in the ribs, though not fatally.
-The lightning still hits and Newkirk, who was flying in a now-burning Huxley above the Leviathan, is almost killed, but is saved by Deryn.
-After the escape, Deryn and Dr. Barlow visit Alek, and he explains what happened on the ship.
-Later, as Deryn delivers a message to Count Volger, who learns that Alek had told her of his identity as a prince.
+The lightning still hits and another boy, Newkirk, is almost killed, but is saved by Deryn.

+After the escape Alek gets a visit from Deryn and Dr. Barlow, a celebrated British scientist.
+He explains what happened on the ship.

+Later, Deryn delivers a message to Alek's previous tutor, Count Volger, who learns that Alek had told her of his identity as a prince.

 After landing in Istanbul, Aleksandar plots an escape from the Leviathan.
 The night of the escape, Alek is taking watch over Dr. Barlow's eggs when one egg hatches revealing a "perspicacious" loris, as identified later by Dr. Barlow, that seems to understand and repeat various sounds and words in seemingly useful ways.
 The creature then latches onto Alek and flees with him.
 In their escape Volger and Hoffman remain behind in order to allow Alek and the others to flee.
 The group manages to head into the city of Istanbul, where they try to remain hidden among the commoners.
 Alek and Corporal Bauer leave the hotel after laying low for a while with Klopp, one of the masters of mechanics.
 Alek discovers a very nosy American reporter by the name of Eddie Malone, in which he discovers some information about the Leviathan that he finds interesting.
 At that point, a few German soldiers walk in, searching for Bauer.
 They make a hasty escape only to be caught by Zaven, a leader of one of many resistance groups against the sultan's rule collective known as the Committee of Union and Progress.